As the saying goes: luck favors the prepared. A command center is where all the complexities and surprises of the healthcare system are grounded.

 Focusing on the Goals

-It’s okay to have just one or two goals you want to focus on.
+Having just one or two goals you want to focus on is okay.
 Trying to be too ambitious off the bat may leave you confused or out of money, two issues you definitely don’t need on your plate.

 Do you want to boost patient engagement?
 Consider adding a care progression center that measures and tracks patient activity in the long term.
 Have you had a lot of dangerous incidents at one of your hospitals these past few months?
 Consider focusing on establishing a security operation center.